oodebe/oodebe/README.md

 ##How to Install

-* Set Configuation Variables in conf.js
+* Set Configuration Variables in conf.js
 * Download the Zip from Git Repo and Extract it.